12eymanameer/prodigy_da_task_04/README.md

   - **Top Neutral Sentiments**: Entities that had a significant amount of neutral feedback.
 - **Sentiment Comparison**: Visual comparison of tweet numbers across different sentiment categories, highlighting the most common public attitudes.

+## Google Colab Notebook

+For those interested in the code behind the sentiment analysis, a Google Colab notebook is available[ here](https://colab.research.google.com/drive/13A8Zlxi_i9eSXw9fQ47qpgLtS37sUgjA?authuser=0#scrollTo=AnEJhHf25bp4) .
+This notebook includes the data processing and sentiment analysis steps, allowing you to explore and modify the analysis directly in your browse